Leadership - man in suit walking away from office building

 Chart of the Week:

-employees highly likely to leave ceo ratings
+Leadership - chart showing percentage of employees who are likely to leave based on ceo ratings

 Data Paragraph: Data from this chart is derived from the 2018 Simpplr State of the Intranet Survey.
 Respondents were anonymously asked, “how likely they were to leave the company in the next 12 months?”
 This data was then merged with Glassdoor.com data, pulling Overall, CEO, Senior Management, Culture and Values, Work-Life Balance, and Compensation ratings for each company in the Wilshire 5000.
 K-means clustering (k = 3), an elementary machine learning technique used to minimize the sum of squared distances within (k) clusters, was then used to separate companies into three distinct groups based on CEO rating.
 The chart above shows the proportion of respondents indicating they were “very likely” to leave the company in the next 12 months (the strongest indication they could have given for leaving the company) broken out by CEO cluster.
 One can see that there is a strong decreasing trend in likelihood to leave work with CEO rating.
 Companies in the highest CEO cluster (far right) were less than 50% as likely to have employees indicate that there were very likely to leave the company in the next 12 months than companies in the lowest CEO cluster (far left).
 Companies in the middle group were about 25% worse than the high-rated cluster and 25% worse than the low-rated cluster, suggesting a linear trend.